Q. What is the Big Five personality test based on?

 A. You do not need to purchase or register to take this test and view an overview of your results.
 If you would like, you can purchase a more comprehensive full report for a small fee.

-Q. Is this personality test scientific and/or accurate?
+Q. Is this Big Five personality test accurate?

 A. This test has been researched extensively to ensure it is valid and reliable.
-It is based on psychological research into the core of personality, and our own psychometric research.
+It is based on psychological research into the core of personality and Truity’s psychometric research.
 Your scores show you how you compare to the other people in a large, international sample for each of the Big Five personality traits.

 Q. Can I have my employees, team or group take the Big Five test?